Innago Logo

 Median Home Price

-According to Redfin, the number of homes sold in Wyoming rose 7.4% in May of 2024, and the number of homes for sale rose by 1.1%.
-It’s important to keep in mind that this number might be inflated compared to other months.
+According to Redfin, the number of homes sold in Wyoming dropped by 3.6% year-over-year in February 2026, and the number of homes sold overall was 372.
+It’s important to keep in mind that this number might be lower compared to other months.
 Nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)